sellpy/frontend-designer-sandbox/README.md

 - Buttons and clickable/tappable objects do not have to function unless their function is only graphical (ex: hiding/showing information) in that case where it is relevant to the design it is preferable if it works.
 - You do not have to implement any image switching or zoom.
 - The mobile view is just as imnportant as the desktop view.
-- Think about what you would like to add to make ther page more appealing.
-Ex: At the moment we have a component displaying similar items.
-- The main color of Sellpy is (#008BE5)
+- Information about the 3 item exaples presented above are present in the items.js file in the "resources" folder.
 - If you feel that you are missing data from the items provided feel free to add and make stuff up.
-- Information about 3 items are present in the items.js file in the "resources" folder.

 #### Submission